-the $50 Weekly Shop
+The $50 Weekly Shop

 The $50 Weekly Shop by Jody Allen was first published in 2017.
 This book is based on Jody Allen’s own experience over a four year period.
 The Allen family went from living on a double income to having two babies in quick succession and only one income.
 After adding up all their expenses, they only had about $50 leftover in their weekly budget for food.

 Now I don’t know about you, but I think I would just panic in that situation.
-Well, at least initially!

 So in The $50 Weekly Shop, Allen shares the tips and recipes she used to save money on their weekly grocery shop while living on a tight budget.
 I love how the author is insistent and passionate that any person or family, can do similar.

 Allen does emphasis that the minimum budget amount would vary for YOUR family, depending on the age and number of people in your household.